ThaiNguyen-wakumo/Newbie/Blocks-Procs-Lambdas/Summarization.md

 end
 ```

-// Block is not an object
+* Block is not an object *

-###Yield Keyword
+### Yield Keyword

-/* It's a keyword that allows you to call a given block
+* It's a keyword that allows you to call a given block

-When you use the yield keyword, the code inside block will run */
+When you use the yield keyword, the code inside block will run *

 ```
 def print